uzayyli/wordle/README.md

 # Wordle
-JavaScript Wordle game for browsers, Node and Discord.js
+JavaScript Wordle game for browsers and Discord.js

 # How to Setup
-- (for Node version <20) The package `dotenv` is used in `src/register.js`, reads four keys from `.env` file, an example is supplied in `example.env`
+- (for Node version <20) The package `dotenv` is used in `src/register.js`, reads relevant keys from `.dev.vars` file
 - Create a Cloudflare Worker
+- Enter your bot's secret values like:
+  - `wrangler secret put DISCORD_TOKEN`
 - Create two Cloudflare KV namespaces:
   - `npx wrangler kv namespace create GUESSES`
-  - `npx wrangler kv namespace create WORDS`
+  - `npx wrangler kv namespace create PUZZLES`
   - save the returned data in `wrangler.toml`

 # Notes